mervick/Ambiance-Darkness/README.md

 ![Unity Tweak Tool - Appearance section](http://itsfoss.itsfoss.netdna-cdn.com/wp-content/uploads/2013/11/Unity_tweak_tool_1.jpeg)

 Once you have selected the Themes option, you will find all the themes present in the system here.
-Just click on the one you like.
+Just click on the "Ambiance Darkness".
 It will be changed instantly.

 ## Previews
 ### GTK 2